 Amazon Wholesaling is buying a generic or other brand’s product in bulk for a discounted per unit cost and reselling for a fair market price on Amazon.
 Even though you buy at a discount, you still have to factor in expenses like shipping to Amazon’s warehouse, Amazon storage and fulfillment costs and advertising costs.
 Therefore, do comprehensive product research and planning before investing a large sum of your cash into wholesale products.
 Wholesale products come from distributors of branded products and B2B manufacturers.

 Retail arbitrage is taking advantage of the price difference between the retail and Amazon Marketplace price of a product.
 Product research here involves focusing specifically on product discounts that result in a temporary income.
-With retail arbitrage, products are sourced from retailers, both in store and online.
+When selling retail arbitrage on Amazon, products are sourced from retailers, both in store and online.

 Amazon Dropshipping is more of a hands off business model where you outsource both production and order fulfillment to a supplier.
 Dropshippers don’t participate in Amazon FBA because they don’t stock inventory for Amazon to fulfill.
 Instead, they wait until their product is sold on Amazon and forward the order to the supplier to fulfill.
 Products for dropshipping can be found through online supplier marketplaces like AliExpress that ship to consumers.